prolesoft/marxist.space/README.md

 First please search `db.yml` to make sure what you want to add isn't already in there.
-If it is, and you couldn't find it because the tags were incomplete or incorrect or the title or subtitle were incorrect, please change those instead.
+If it is, and you couldn't find it because the tags were incomplete or incorrect or the title or description were incorrect, please change those instead.

 Otherwise, add your links to the bottom of `db.yml`.
 This is the type of a
 resource: